If someone asked you how you know something, what would you answer? I learned it at school. My parents taught me. I checked on Google.

 Where Do Core Beliefs Come From – An example.

 A kindergarten class is preparing for the end-of-year concert.
 Everyone is working very hard to get the song right and the teacher keeps moving individual children around to maximize the quality of the sound.

 In the back row stands a boy named Jeremy.
 Jeremy loves to sing and has been practicing the words every day as he walks home from school.
 Jeremy sings with enthusiasm and his teacher has moved him a few times in order to find the appropriate place for his ‘sound’.
 Finally, in exasperation, the teacher suggests that Jeremy not sing, but whisper the words, in order to fit in with the group.
 While Jeremy doesn’t completely understand what just happened, part of him sees that his way of singing doesn’t fit.
 Maybe he doesn’t fit?
 Maybe there’s something wrong with him?
 Jeremy grows up, never to sing again, and becomes hyper-aware of being ‘too much’ when out in the world.

 Often a key part of therapy is discovering our core beliefs (both negative and positive) and then exploring their history and validity.
 One way to do this is through life review therapy.

 Life Review Therapy involves looking at our past from the perspective of today.
 The goal is to help the individual, couple or family to find meaning and resolution regarding a painful incident and be able to move on with greater awareness and sense of calm.
 Often the painful incident involves the creation of a negative core belief.

 The Example Continues…

-This is a very strait forward example and determining our core beliefs are not often this direct.
+This is a very straight forward example and determining our core beliefs is not often this direct.